 17. Down by the Glenside

-‘Down by the Glenside’ is an Irish rebel song that was written by an Irish Republican and composer named Peadar Kearney (there’s a brilliant Irish music pub in Dublin named after him!)
+‘Down by the Glenside’ is one of the more popular Irish rebel songs that was written by an Irish Republican and composer named Peadar Kearney (there’s a brilliant Irish music pub in Dublin named after him!)

 Kearney was a member of the IRB (Irish Republican Brotherhood), a group that were also known as ‘the Fenians’.
 Kearney wrote this song about the 1916 Rising as a call to arms, of sorts.